 1. Cangshan S1 Series 17-Piece Knife Block Set

-- Also includes a pair of scissors
+- Includes a practical pair of kitchen scissors

 2. Cangshan D Series German Steel Forged Chef’s Knife

 Recently, I got my hands on the Cangshan D Series German Steel Forged Chef’s Knife, and it indeed left a lasting impression.

 The first thing that caught my eye was the German steel construction of this knife.
 It carries a formidable Rockwell rating of 58, a testament to its hardness and durability.
 The full tang design – a feature often found in western or German knives – extends the metal from the blade tip to the butt of the handle.
 This design provides an exceptional balance that compensates for the slightly higher weight of this knife compared to its Japanese counterparts.